C. Stephen Foster: Career

 Foster developed the "step ladder approach to care" for treating patients with ocular inflammatory disease.
 This standard of care in treating uveitis/OID was published in July 2015 as the preferred practice patterns in the Journal of Survey of Ophthalmology.

 Awards and achievements

 Foster has received the American Academy of Ophthalmology Award in 1983, the Research to Prevent Blindness Senior Scientific Investigator Award in 1995, and Mildred Weisenfeld Award for Excellence in Ophthalmology in 2005.
 He received a lifetime achievement award from the Academy of Ophthalmology in 2007.

 In 2016, Foster was named as one of America's top doctors in ophthalmology for the 15th consecutive year.

-He has been featured in two Mystery Diagnosis episodes, The Sickest Patient in the Hospital and Behcet’s Disease on Discovery Health television network.
 Foster is a member of the American Ophthalmology Society and American Uveitis Society.
-As of Spring 2016, his work had been cited over 21,000 times.
+As of 2023, his work had been cited over 42,000 times.